 Several options are available to pay for optional service, refunds, or 2.2 upgrades.

 The table below will help you select an option.

 Optional Service Refund 2.2 Upgrade THIS Fund

 After-tax lump sum Yes Yes Yes Yes

 After-tax installment Yes Yes No Yes

 Tax-sheltered rollover Yes Yes Yes No

-Must be raid with congrate shock to TUIS Fund

 Must be paid with separate check to THIS Fund.